 The review of the care records identified that they were comprehensive, person-centred and maintained in an organised manner.

-The care records evidenced referral information, risk assessments, care plans and annual care reviews with the relevant Trust representative.
-This supported the service user and agency to review and measure outcomes for the service users.
+The care records evidenced referral information, risk assessments, care plans and annual care reviews with the relevant HSC Trust representative.
+This supported the agency in conjunction with service users to review and measure outcomes.
+It was good to note that care plans are regularly audited by staff and reviewed in conjunction with service users and key stakeholders.